Recent criminal justice trends in NYC

 Major crime is defined as murder and non-negligent manslaughter, rape, robbery, felony assault, burglary, grand larceny, and grand larceny auto.
 Violent crime is defined as murder, rape, robbery, and felony assault.

-In 2018, the highest number of summonses were issued in New York County compared to other boroughs, while Bronx County had the highest summons rate per 1,000 residents.
+In 2019, the highest number of summonses were issued in New York County compared to other boroughs, and New York County had the highest summons rate per 1,000 residents.